 Within this period, you can also contact eBay to reverse your decision and re-open your account.
 After those 30 days are over, however, the closing is final.
 Then you would have to create a new account with a new user ID etc.

 Closing an eBay account is a big step that should not be carried out lightly.
-If your eBay sales are not booming as you expected them to, you might want to have a look at our blog post on how to sell on eBay like a boss before you completely commit to account closure.
+If your eBay sales are not booming as you expected them to, you might want to have a look at our official guide to selling on eBay in 2020 before you completely commit to account closure.